 The Nile River is an international river that covers eleven countries including the Republic of Sudan, Congo, Kenya, and particularly Egypt.
 It has two major tributaries the Blue Nile “The Source of Most Water and Silt“, and the White Nile “The Headwaters”.

 The Nile River has always been important during the Egyptian Civilization and Sudanese Kingdoms since ancient time.
-Most cities in Egypt lie along these two parts of the Nile.
+Most cities in Egypt lie along with these two parts of the Nile.
 The Nile is a major river in northeastern Africa.
 It is the longest river in the world, about 6853 km long.

 Osiris couldn’t return to life again and he became lord of Afterlife and Judge of the Dead.
 The Nile was made fertile because of Osiris’ pines according to the myth.

-Why the Nile River Flood?
+Why The Nile River Flood?

 It floods because of rains in Africa, especially in the Ethiopian highlands and melting snow.
-The Ancient Egyptians used to hold a festival every year for the Nile as they thought that the Nile flooded because of the goddess Isis.
+The Ancient Egyptians used to hold a festival every year for the Nile river as they thought that the Nile flooded because of the goddess Isis.
 They also offered human sacrifices as an appreciation for Isis.

 Have a Nile Cruise from Aswan to Luxor to discover the great Valley of the Kings, Hatshepsut Temple, Colossi of Memnon, and the astonishing Karnak Temple.

 Or you can have a Nile Cruise from Luxor to Aswan to see the amazing Nubian life portrayed in the Unfinished Obelisk, Philae Temple, and the great High Dam.